Back to Portfolio

 The Challenge

-• Detecting micro-defects as small as 0.1mm
+• Detecting micro-defects as small as 0.1mm on machined aluminium surfaces

-• Processing 1000+ parts per minute
+• Processing 1,000+ parts per minute across three production lines

-• Integration with existing manufacturing systems
+• Integration with existing PLC/SCADA infrastructure and MES reporting

-• Compliance with automotive quality standards
+• Compliance with IATF 16949 automotive quality standards

 Our Solution